cederlys/svive-qmk/README.md

 * To revert to stock firmware, press "Revert to Stock Firmware", and select the firmware you downloaded.
-(FULBLK00321250481.bin is the stock firmware from the Svive Tritium Full with that serial number.)
+(FULBLK00321250481.bin is the stock firmware from the Svive Tritium Full with that serial number;
+  similar for FULBLK00422090684.bin.)

 Controlling the LED:s
 =====================